ibm-cloud-docs/Db2onCloud/flex_scaling.md

 #### Free space reclamation after rebalance
 {: #reclamation}

-Customers can reclaim freed space on disks after rebalancing.
-Once the space is reclaimed, the reclaimable space will be updated to **0 GB** in the **reclaimable** column.
+You can also reclaim freed space on disks after rebalancing by choosing the Reclaim space option as shown in the figure below.
+After the space is reclaimed, the reclaimable space will be updated to **0 GB** in the **reclaimable** column.

 ![Space_reclamation](images/reclaim.png "Reclaim space"){: caption="Figure 10.
 Reclaim freed disk space" caption-side="bottom"}